davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 saw this time and time again in our journey.
 We saw that Jasmine provided a library to write tests, but lacked the ability to load and execute our code.
 Karma could load our code, but provides no way to write tests.
 Webpack provides the ability to load CSS, but only with the  `ExtractTextPlugin` could we write it to a file.

 Webpack and Karma's interoperability is completely opaque to the user.
 This means that you have *no* way to know how the tools are working or even observe them working together without debugging into the source code.
 As a tool developer, the situation is difficult, because everything is very custom.
 In Webpack's case, each type of integration is different.
 To write your own loader, you [implement a nebulous interface](https://webpack.js.org/development/how-to-write-a-loader/).
 Writing a plugin is [highly complex](https://webpack.js.org/development/how-to-write-a-plugin/).
+Any tool that must be a part of Webpack or Karma, must have a plugin for each.

 The JavaScript ecosystem is rife with this sort of opaque interoperability.
 Each tool has its own created-from-first-principles plugin system.
 This leads to meta-plugins like [gulp-grunt](https://www.npmjs.com/package/gulp-grunt) that allows plugins written for Gulp to be used in Grunt (or vice versa—it doesn't matter).

 As a plugin or tool developer, no lessons learned working with one tool can be applied to another.
 Worse, though, is for users of these tools.
-Because the behavior of these tools is totally opaque, and any ability to extend them requires making those extension points available explicitly, it can be very difficult to figure out how to solve a problem with these tools.
+Because the behavior of these tools is totally opaque, and any extension points must be explicitly provided by the tool creator, it's difficult to figure out how to use them solve the problem in front of you.
+Most people resort to just being told the answer, because figuring it out is difficult.

+<aside class="pullquote">No lessons learned working with one tool can be applied to another</aside>

 To make matters more confusing, tools often provide built-in functions for some common things, but not others.
 In Webpack, we can configure source maps without a plugin, we can configure minification with a built-in plugin, but we cannot process CSS